liferay/liferay-docs/develop/learning-paths/themes/articles/01-setting-up-the-theme/01-creating-a-theme-project.markdown

 +$$$

 **Note:** The first time you create a project, make sure you're online.
-In the background, Liferay's Plugins SDK downloads several JAR files that it needs in order to operate.
-This keeps the initial Plugins SDK download small but means that it may take several minutes to create your first project.
+In the background, Liferay's Plugins SDK downloads several necessary JAR files.
+This keeps the initial Plugins SDK download small, but it may take several minutes to create your first project.
 Subsequent projects are created almost instantly.

 $$$

 You'll now see your project in the Package Explorer on the left.
-What you've just done is create a blank Freemarker theme based off of Liferay's *_styled* theme.
+What you've just done is create a blank Liferay theme based off of Liferay's *_styled* theme.

 Rather than build a theme from scratch, it is best practice to use a Liferay base theme as a starting point to ensure full compatibility.
-The changes you make to the theme will override the default settings of the *_styled* theme.
+The changes you make to the theme override the default settings of the *_styled* theme.

 You can learn about the theme's anatomy next.